 Non-Compete Agreement Oregon Limitations

-Some of the limitations that could be encountered when writing an Oregon non-compete agreement include:
+Some of the limitations that could be encountered when writing an Oregon non-compete agreement include the following:

-There are no specific geographic limitations placed on a non-compete agreement in Oregon, but it cannot be overly harsh or restrictive on the employee.
-If a judge believed that the geographic limitations included in the agreement are unnecessarily harsh, the agreement could be thrown out.
+No specific geographic limitations are placed on a non-compete agreement in Oregon, but it cannot be overly harsh or restrictive on the employee.
+If a judge believed that the geographic limitations included in the agreement were unnecessarily tricky, the agreement could be thrown out.

 Oregon Non-Compete Agreement Sample